What is the tourist tax?

 - Furnished tourist goods or holiday rental between private individuals (including room with a local)

 - Bed & Breakfast

 - Outdoor accommodations (camping, caravan, camper vans and tourist parking)

 The holidaymaker must pay the tourist tax:

-- or to the professional who makes the reservation service over the Internet on behalf of the owner, the hotel owner or the landlord.
+- or the professional who provides the internet booking service on behalf of the lodger, the hotelier, the owner.

-The amount collected is then returned to the municipality.
+The amount thus collected is then repaid to the municipality.